-- 16. At its meeting in October 2008 Standards Committee will consider my report on the Annual Review of the Members' Code of Conduct and, in particular, the new arrangements for local assessments of complaints of alleged breaches of the Code.
+- 16. At its meeting in October 2008 Standards Committee will consider a report on the Annual Review of the Members' Code of Conduct and, in particular, the new arrangements for local assessments of complaints of alleged breaches of the Code.
 The Annual Review will then be reported to full Council. - 17.
 All members have been trained on the revised Code approved by the Council in July 2007. - 18.
 Advance notification of personal and prejudicial interests at meetings of the Council continues to be successful and limits the amount of time spent at the meeting on receiving verbal declarations.
-If members have any queries regarding the need to declare an interest, they are always encouraged to take advice from me or one of my colleagues before the meeting.
+If Members have any queries regarding the need to declare an interest, they are always encouraged to take advice from the Director of Law and Property or one of his staff before the meeting.